How U.S. Tax Rules Apply to Inheritances and Gifts from Abroad

 • South Africa

-The Income tax treaty with Canada also includes articles that minimize the double tax previously caused when assets were subject to the Canada's deemed disposition at death tax which is a capital gains tax rather than a death tax.
+The Income tax treaty with Canada also includes articles that minimize the double tax previously caused when assets were subject to Canada's deemed disposition at death tax.
+The Canadian tax is a capital gains tax, not a death tax.

 U.S. Gift Taxes

-Gifts by foreign nationals not domiciled in the United States are subject to U.S. gift tax rules only if the asset transferred is situated in the United States (referred to as "U.S. situs" property).
-Whether property is U.S. situs for purposes of these rules is defined by arcane rules found in sections 2104 and 2105 of the Code.
+Gifts by foreign nationals not domiciled in the United States are subject to U.S. gift tax rules only if the asset transferred is in the United States (referred to as "U.S. situs" property).
+Whether a property is U.S. situs for purposes of these rules is defined by arcane rules found in sections 2104 and 2105 of the Internal Revenue Code.

-In general, U.S. real estate and tangible personal property that is located in the United States is U.S. situs property but intangibles are not.
+U.S. real estate and tangible personal property in the United States is U.S. situs property.
+Intangibles, on the other hand, are not.
 (However, intangibles such as stock in U.S. companies or debt instruments of U.S. entities or governments are situated in the United States for U.S. estate tax purposes.)
-Special rules apply to treat U.S. bank accounts as situated outside the United States.
+Special rules apply to treat U.S. bank accounts located outside the United States.

 • Australia